AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Command line interface
 ======================

-GPS is still running the standard gdb underneath.
+GNAT Studio is still running the standard gdb underneath.
 So any command that you might be used to run in gdb can also be executed from the :guilabel:`Debugger Console`.